Western Digital 'My Cloud' devices have a hardcoded backdoor -- stop using these NAS drives NOW!

 Today, yet another security blunder becomes publicized, and it is really bad.
 You see, many Western Digital My Cloud NAS drives have a hardcoded backdoor, meaning anyone can access them -- your files could be at risk.
 It isn't even hard to take advantage of it -- the username is "mydlinkBRionyg" and the password is "abc12345cba" (without quotes).
 To make matters worse, it was disclosed to Western Digital six months ago and the company apparently did nothing until November 2017.
 Let's be realistic -- not everyone stays on top of updates, and a backdoor never should have existed in the first place.

 "Exploiting this issue to gain a remote shell as root is a rather trivial process.
-All an attacker has to do is send a post request that contains a file to upload using the parameter "Filedata[0]", a location for the fileto be upload to which is specified within the "folder" parameter, and of course a bogus 'Host' header," says James Bercegay, GulfTech Research and Development.
+All an attacker has to do is send a post request that contains a file to upload using the parameter 'Filedata[0]', a location for the fileto be upload to which is specified within the 'folder' parameter, and of course a bogus 'Host' header," says James Bercegay, GulfTech Research and Development.

 Bercegay further explains, "The triviality of exploiting this issues makes it very dangerous, and even wormable.
 Not only that, but users locked to a LAN are not safe either.
 An attacker could literally take over your WDMyCloud by just having you visit a website where an embedded iframe or img tag make a request to the vulnerable device using one of the many predictable default hostnames for the WDMyCloud such as 'wdmycloud' and 'wdmycloudmirror' etc."